Happyculture/kumquat_scaffolder/README.md

 # <a name="intro"></a>Kumquat Scaffolder

-Kumquat scaffolder is a package that helps you start your Drupal projects faster by scaffolding an install profile, a front theme and a back theme for you.
+Kumquat scaffolder is a package that helps you start your Drupal projects faster by scaffolding an install profile, a core module, a front theme and an admin theme for you.

-It's compatible with Drupal 8 and 7 and is meant to be used by developers at the very beginning of a new project.
+It's compatible with Drupal 8 and 9 and is meant to be used by developers at the very beginning of a new project.

 ## <a name="installation"></a>Installation